-We maintain a list of families who have submitted an Application Form and paid the $100 wait list fee.
+We maintain a list of families who have submitted a Waiting List Application and paid the $100 wait list fee.
 Families give us basic information including the age of the child, the date they would like to enroll, and phone numbers to contact them.
 When an opening occurs, we bring up a list of children whose birthdays fall within the appropriate range for that opening.
 Families are contacted for openings in the order that they have been waiting.
 If the timing of the opening is a good fit for the family, we begin the enrollment process.
 If the family asks us to do so, we keep them on our list for future openings.

 Currently enrolled children and siblings of currently enrolled children have priority status when it comes to an opening in a given room.
 Before we look at the wait list for candidates for our openings, we look to our current families and the group of children in the younger room.

 The length of the list varies with the age group.
 In most cases, our longest list is for infants.
 But the list for infants moves more quickly than other lists, since it is the only one which does not compete with currently enrolled children.

 A wait list fee of $100 is required to join the wait list.
 This fee is not refundable and does not guarantee a reserved space within the program.

 Beginning in September 2016, the monthly fees are as follows:

 - Infant Center (Rosebud) : $1,532

 - Toddlers (Sweet Pea and Daisy) : $1,497